petasbytes/go-agent/README.md

 make cover-html                        # HTML report for local viewing
 ```

-### Usage example

-#### List files:
+### Using the agent

+The CLI starts an interactive session.
+Type natural language instructions; the agent may call file tools under the hood.

+Example:

 ```
-You: hi there, please list all files in the current directory, thanks mate
-Claude: I'll list all the files in the current directory for you.
+You: list the files in the current directory

 Claude: Here are all the files and directories in the current directory:

-- .envrc
-- .git/ (directory)
-- .gitignore
-- LICENSE
-- Makefile
-- cmd/ (directory)
+- cmd/
 - go.mod
 - go.sum
-- internal/ (directory)
+- internal/
-- memory/ (directory)
+- memory/
-- nothingtoseehere.txt
-- tools/ (directory)
+- tools/
-- veryinterestingfile.txt
+- README.md
-- whatonearthisinthisfile.txt
+- mysteriousotherfile.txt

 Let me know if you need anything else!
 ```

-#### Create file:
 ```
-You: actually can you make a file called superimportantfile.txt?
+You: create a new file called superimportantfile.txt

 Claude: I'll create a new file called "superimportantfile.txt" for you.

-To create a new file, I'll use the edit_file function with an empty old_str (since the file doesn't exist yet) and provide the initial content for the file.
-Claude: I've successfully created the file "superimportantfile.txt" with the initial content "This is a new super important file."
+Claude: I've successfully created the file "superimportantfile.txt"

-Is there anything specific you'd like to add to this file or any other changes you need?
 ```

-#### Read file:
 ```
-You: okay thanks, now can you please read that same file?
+You: please read the new file you just created

 Claude: I'll read the superimportantfile.txt file for you.
 Claude: Here's the content of superimportantfile.txt:
 "This is a new super important file."
-You: awesome, thanks mate
-Claude: You're welcome!
-Glad I could help with creating and reading the superimportantfile.txt file.
-If you need any other assistance with file operations or anything else, just let me know.
-Have a great day!
 ```

 ___

 ## Project layout